Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Walkervale - Avenell Heights, placing the area among the bottom 25% of areas assessed nationally

 Walkervale - Avenell Heights has seen approximately 13 new homes approved annually.
-Between FY-21 and FY-25, 65 homes were approved, with one more approved in FY-26 to date.
-On average, about 2.5 people moved to the area per new home constructed over those years, indicating strong demand that supports property values.
+Over the past five financial years, from FY21 to FY25, around 65 homes were approved, with another 84 approved so far in FY26.
+On average, about 2.5 people have moved to the area per new home constructed over these years, indicating strong demand that supports property values.

-Future projections indicate Walkervale - Avenell Heights will add 898 residents by 2041.
+This is a notable shift from the existing housing stock, which is currently 85.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for diverse, affordable housing options.
+The estimated population per dwelling approval in the area is 1343 people, reflecting its quiet development environment.
+According to AreaSearch's latest quarterly estimate, Walkervale - Avenell Heights is projected to add 898 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development